MD-Anderson-Bioinformatics/NG-CHM/NGCHM/Documentation/Linkouts.md

 * Linkouts are not directly incorporated into NG-CHMs.
 Available linkouts change over time, and can vary from site to site.
 An NG-CHM should not have to be rebuild/edited because the available linkouts changed.

+## Target Audience

+This document describes how NG-CHMs can be customized using linkouts and plugins.
+The reader is assumed to be familar with NG-CHMs and able to write Javascript programs.

 ## Accessing the Linkout API

 `window.linkouts` provides the core API to the NG-CHM agnostic linkout functions.